ChaseElander/ENGL460-Project/Scenes.md

 ## Speak to Seductress

-"I'm going to go talk to that woman over there. she looks like she knows a lot of the people here, so maybe she can tell us a little about what this party is!", you say to Taylor before you walk over to the Redheaded woman.
+"I'm going to go talk to that woman over there.
+She looks like she knows a lot of the people here, so maybe she can tell us a little about what this party is!", you say to Taylor before you walk over to the Redheaded woman.

 You walk up to her and her companion, and say hello.